The page covers:

 On the right side of the church Pope Nicholas I (858-867) built a small palace which he used as a temporary residence; it was fortified with an external wall for fear of raids by the Saracens; later on it was converted into a small monastery and some of the rooms were assigned to the deacon of the church.
 It has a XVth century window similar to those of Palazzo Venezia.
 It was eventually turned into a hayloft.

-(left) The temple; (right-above) the sacred image which gave the name to the church; (right-below) detail of a column
+(left) The temple; (right-above) the sacred image which gave the name to the church; (right-below) a column

 The temple was built in the IInd century BC and it was one of the first Roman buildings where Pentelic marble was used; it was restored by Emperor Tiberius and on that occasion Lunense marble was employed to replace some columns.
 During the Middle Ages the temple was turned into a small church dedicated to St. Stephen.
 According to tradition it was named S. Maria del Sole after a sacred image of the Virgin Mary was found in 1560 on the nearby river bank; the painting sent out rays of light (It. sole means sun).

-Musei Capitolini: (left/centre) statue of Hercules which was found near the temple during the pontificate of Pope Sixtus IV; (right) inscription with a prayer to Hercules, descendant of Alcaeus, by L. Fabius Cilus Septiminus, consul in 204 AD
+Musei Capitolini: (left/centre) statue of Hercules which was found near the temple at the time of Pope Sixtus IV (see another famous gilded statue of Hercules); (right) inscription with a prayer to Hercules, descendant of Alcaeus, by L. Fabius Cilus Septiminus, consul in 204 AD; you may wish to see the Temple to Hercules at Ostia

 This beautiful gilded bronze statue of Hercules departs from the traditional iconography (it opens in another window) because the hero is portrayed without the skin of the lion he killed in his first labour and because he is clean shaven, rather than bearded.
 If it were not for the club and the three apples he holds in his left hand (a reference to his labour in the Garden of the Esperides) the statue could as well depict a wreathed winner of ancient games.